 If the compensation for coarticulation is performed only after the context is "reconstructed" by the listener, this would also explain the good results for hybrid silent-center syllables.
 Both parts in a hybrid silent-center syllable give the same (hypothetical) "proto-targets" for the vowel and context.
-These would then have been combined and the compensation would have been determined from the combination of these elements.
+These would then have to be combined and the compensation would have to be determined from the combination of these elements.
 What information is actually used to determine the compensation is not clear at this moment.
 The results of the experiments using synthetic speech do point towards dynamic information, specifying formant movements.
 But in these experiments, the dynamic information strongly correlated with the "locus" values of the consonants in the context.
 This still leaves the possibility that, in these experiments too, the listeners used the identity of the perceived consonants to help identify the vowel and not the formant track shape itself.
 It is therefore not really possible to distinguish between these two possibilities at the moment.
+They could be distinguished by comparing the identification of vowel kernels (with no or small formant movements) and complete vowel segments (with all or most of the formant movements) presented in isolation with the identification of the complete vowel segments when presented in their natural context.
+Experiments to do this are currently performed at our institute.